NeginZarbakhsh/Novel-POI-Spatiotemporal-Framework-By-Dwell-Time-and-Travel-Distance/README.md

 📖 **Description**:

-Welcome to the official repository for our groundbreaking research: "Novel POI Spatiotemporal Framework By Dwell Time and Travel Distance."
-This project delves into the intricate analysis of Point of Interest (POI) data, with a keen focus on aspects such as dwell time and travel distance, utilizing the advanced capabilities of the KNIME analytical platform.
+Welcome to the official repository for our research: "Novel POI Spatiotemporal Framework By Dwell Time and Travel Distance."
+This research delves into the analysis of Point of Interest (POI) data, with a keen focus on aspects such as dwell time and travel distance, utilizing the advanced capabilities of the KNIME analytical platform.

 📁 **Repository Contents**: